Best tech deals in the Amazon Prime Day sale: Smartwatches and more

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best tech deals for Amazon Prime Day 2023: Offers on smartwatches, tablets and more
+Best tech deals for Amazon Prime Day 2023: Offers on phones, speakers and more

-Amazon’s Big Deal Days sale starts now – and here’s how to find the best tech discounts
+Amazon’s Big Deal Days sale ends at midnight – here’s how to find the best tech discounts

 Amazon’s third Prime Day-style sale event for 2023 is in full swing.
 Officially called Prime Big Deal Days, the event is your chance to chase discounts on everything from smart home tech and phones to robot vacuum cleaners and TVs.